gutenbergtools/gutenbergsite/site/help/new_website.md

 1. Bookshelf editing is not currently available.
 Bookshelves only have older entries.
 Most bookshelves had not been updated recently anyway, and we hope to add bookshelf editing capabilities soon.
 Status: Under development.

 ### User interface and user experience issues
+1. Latest Books are not displaying.
+Status: Working on this.
-1. At https://www.gutenberg.org/, the 'box of latest books' contains 10 books, but only shows 9, so I get a scroll bar.
+2. At https://www.gutenberg.org/, the 'box of latest books' contains 10 books, but only shows 9, so I get a scroll bar.
 When I scroll to reveal the 10th book, the covers all shift left, but the titles below don't move.
 (And in fact, the 10th title is hanging off the right edge of the box.)
 Status: CSS issue, same as #2 under "Functionality issues."

 ### Search-related issues